Santos Ortega

 Santos Edward Ortega (June 30, 1899 – April 10, 1976) was an American actor and comedian.
-He was best known for playing Will Hughes in As the World Turns, taking over from Will Lee, who had played the role from the first episode on April 2, 1956 to May 31, 1956.
+He was best known for playing Will Hughes in As the World Turns, taking over from Will Lee, who had played the role from the first episode on April 2, 1956, to May 31, 1956.
 Ortega continued in the role until his death in 1976.

 Biography

 Early life

-Ortega was born in New York City on June 30, 1899, to parents Rafael (born in Venezuela and of Spanish descent) and Isabella (née Corbett, from Ireland) Ortega.
+Ortega was born in New York City on June 30, 1899, to parents Rafael (born of Spanish descent) and Isabella (née Corbett, from Ireland) Ortega.

 Rafael Ortega was a cigar maker by trade, which may have influenced his son's habit of cigar smoking throughout his career.

 Ortega initially had aspirations of joining the priesthood and studied briefly at the St. Joseph's Seminary of the De La Salle Christian Brothers in Pocantico Hills, New York, but changed his mind after landing a series of small acting roles in a series of Broadway productions.